15014921/BIOC3301-PROJECT/README.md

 # BIOC3301-PROJECT

-### After preparing sequences, the seqs.fna file underwent either open, closed or de novo picking and the subsequent analysis
+### After 'preparing sequences', the seqs.fna file underwent open, closed and de novo picking followed by core diversity analysis, alpha diversity analysis and taxa summaries.

-### After analysis, comparisons were made, using the script in 'comparisons' and repeated
+### After analysis, comparisons were made, using the script in 'comparisons' and repeated:
-### Firstly on whole taxa
+### Firstly on taxa levels 2-6 for whole taxa
-### Secondly on core microbiome
+### Secondly on taxa levels 2-6 for core microbiome